moldovancsaba/blockmass/step-blockchain/README.md

 ### What is STEP?

 STEP (Space-Time Proof) is a blockchain where mining happens in the real world.
 Instead of solving cryptographic puzzles, users prove they're physically present at a location by submitting GPS-verified location proofs.

+### Mission: Financial Freedom for All

+**"Everyone has the right to work, to free choice of employment, to just and favourable conditions of work..."**
+— UN Declaration, Article 23

+STEP democratizes cryptocurrency mining by removing barriers to entry:

+- **No expensive hardware** - Mine with your smartphone
+- **Geographic equality** - Mining in Myanmar = Mining in Manhattan
+- **Zero entry cost** - No investment required to start
+- **Proactive Passive Income** - Earn while you move

+Unlike traditional crypto mining that requires expensive ASICs or GPUs, STEP gives everyone—regardless of location or economic status—an equal opportunity to participate in the blockchain economy.

 ### Key Concepts